 It also reminded me that, 150 years ago, people died from things we don’t even think about today.
-Things like being gored by a bull in your own backyard, or drowning when your horse stumbles when crossing a river causing you to drown because your foot got caught in a stirrup, and bushwhackers stealing your food and livestock, then burning your home and barn.
+Things like being gored by a bull in your own backyard, or having your horse stumbles while crossing a river, causing you to drown because your foot got caught in a stirrup, or bushwhackers stealing your food and livestock, then burning your home and barn.
 What’s a bushwhacker?
 Those are groups of deserters from the War Between the States who became homeless gangs of criminals.

 A Land Remembered spans three generations of the McIvey family, beginning in 1858 as Tobias and Emma McIvey, and their young son, Zech, who, after abandoning their Georgia farm in order to escape the war, are desperately trying to survive on their small homestead in what is now the Ocala National Forest.
 The sweeping saga continues to Zech’s son, Sol McIvey, who became a Miami area real-estate tycoon.